 Be an investigator of your own heart.
 What is happening there?
 What does it say?
 Don’t silence it, don’t judge it.
 Give it a chance to say whatever is there.

 By fully embodying the moment I am in, I open myself up to unexpected joy I might not have seen before in what appeared mundane or tedious or unexceptional.
 Suddenly, my awareness lends a beam of sunlight to fall over the scene, illuminating and shading it differently.

 Just now, I realized it is a tremendously beautiful day.
 I have been at my computer for two hours and had not noticed that the clouds have finally acquiesced to let the sun to share part of the afternoon.
-My body says it needs to move and my heart says suddenly there is nothing more pressing than to go be out of doors in the sun.
+My body says it needs to move and my heart says suddenly there is nothing more pressing than to follow the forest path.

 “Listen to your life.
 See it for the fathomless mystery that it is.
 In the boredom and pain of it no less than in the excitement and gladness: touch, taste, smell your way to the holy and hidden heart of it because in the last analysis all moments are key moments, and life itself is grace.” ~ Frederick Buechner